Website icon Xpert.Digital

 Market structure and dynamics

-The energy storage market in Europe is broad and can be roughly divided into three main segments:
+The energy storage market in Europe is diverse and can be roughly divided into three main segments:

-• Private photovoltaic home storage: This segment dominates with a share of around 70 percent of newly installed capacities.
-Households in particular are increasingly turning to storage solutions to maximize their own solar power supply.
+• Private photovoltaic home storage systems: This segment dominates newly installed capacity with a share of approximately 70 percent.
+Households in particular are increasingly relying on storage solutions to maximize their self-sufficiency in solar power.

-• Large-scale storage: They contribute 21 percent of the total capacity and are becoming increasingly important due to the increasing integration of renewable energies into the power grid.
+• Large storage facilities: They contribute 21 percent to the total capacity and are becoming increasingly important due to the growing integration of renewable energies into the electricity grid.

-• Commercial storage: With a share of 9 percent, they play an important role, particularly in stabilizing the network and optimizing energy consumption in companies.
+• Commercial storage facilities: With a share of 9 percent, they play an important role, especially in stabilizing the grid and optimizing energy consumption in companies.

-By the end of 2023, the total installed capacity of all battery storage systems in Europe totaled an impressive 35.9 gigawatt hours.
+By the end of 2023, the total installed capacity of all battery storage systems in Europe had reached an impressive 35.9 gigawatt hours.

 Leading countries and regional differences

-Germany leads the European market by a wide margin and is consolidating its position as a driving force in energy storage.
+Germany leads the European market by a wide margin and is consolidating its position as a driving force in the field of energy storage.

-• Germany accounts for 34 percent of newly installed capacities in Europe, which underlines the country's pioneering role.
+• 34 percent of the newly installed capacity in Europe is in Germany, which underlines the country's pioneering role.

-• Storage expansion in Germany rose by a remarkable 152 percent in 2023 to a total of 5.9 gigawatt hours.
+• Storage capacity added in Germany increased by a remarkable 152 percent in 2023, reaching a total of 5.9 gigawatt hours.

-Other countries such as Italy and the United Kingdom are also making significant progress.
-Italy installed 3.7 gigawatt hours, while the United Kingdom installed 2.7 gigawatt hours.
-These figures make it clear that the entire European continent is embracing the energy storage trend, but at different speeds and to varying degrees.
+Other countries, such as Italy and the United Kingdom, are also making considerable progress.
+Italy installed 3.7 gigawatt-hours, while the United Kingdom reached 2.7 gigawatt-hours.
+These figures illustrate that the entire European continent is embracing the trend toward energy storage, albeit at different speeds and in varying degrees.

 Forecasts and future developments

-• SolarPower Europe forecasts annual growth of 30 to 40 percent, meaning total capacity could rise to 78 gigawatt hours by 2028.
+• SolarPower Europe forecasts annual growth of 30 to 40 percent, so that the total capacity could increase to 78 gigawatt hours by 2028.

-• EUPD Research expects an increase of around 11 gigawatt hours in the home storage segment alone in 2024.
+• EUPD Research expects an increase of approximately 11 gigawatt hours in the home storage segment alone for the year 2024.

-A shift in market segments is expected in the long term.
-While the share of private home storage could fall from the current 70 percent to 29 percent, the need for large-scale storage will increase.
-By 2028, this is expected to account for 45 percent of annual new installations, while commercial storage is expected to grow to 25 percent.
-This reflects the increasing importance of large-scale solutions targeting the challenges of grid stability and security of supply.
+In the long term, a shift in market segments is expected.
+While the share of private home storage systems could fall from the current 70 percent to 29 percent, the demand for large-scale storage will increase.
+By 2028, these are expected to account for 45 percent of annual new installations, while commercial storage is projected to grow to 25 percent.
+This reflects the increasing importance of large-scale solutions that address the challenges of grid stability and security of supply.

 Obstacles and regulatory challenges